microsoft/vcpkg-docs/vcpkg/commands/test-features.md

   comment for why a port is skipped so it can be removed when the issue is resolved.
 * **cascade** - The port depends on a port that fails or is excluded by a supports expression of a dependency but the port itself states that it can be build.
-This is added to ports to detect "hidden" not tested ports.
+This is added to ports to detect "hidden" untested ports.

 Additional states can be specified for specific features:
 * **feature-fails** - The listed features do not build.
 They are therefore excluded from the "combined" feature test because it would simply fail too.
 * **combination-fails** - The listed combination of features will fail to build.
-* **no-separate-feature-test** - The listed features are not tested in the "seperate" feature test.
+* **no-separate-feature-test** - The listed features are not tested in the "separate" feature test.
 * **options** - The listed features are mutually exclusive and can not be selected together.
 The first feature in the list is added to every test combination.
 Use the `core` feature as first one to add no feature to every test combination.
+[Note that, in general, features of this form are not intended to be accepted for anything new in vcpkg's curated registry.](/vcpkg/contributing/maintainer-guide#do-not-use-features-to-implement-alternatives)

 You can select ports by triplet or supports expression: